Joos: Covid-safe Charging, Sweeping Through the UK’s Retail Sector and Beyond

-At the outbreak of the pandemic, start-ups were faced with a choice.
+At the outbreak of the pandemic, startups were faced with a choice.
 Adapt or die.
-Unlike large corporations, start-ups typically don’t have the luxury of large cash reserves that have been kept for a rainy day.
+Unlike large corporations, start-ups typically don’t have the luxury of large cash reserves kept for a rainy day.

 Under the former brand name, ChargeBolt, the team successfully launched its product in June 2019, growing to over 1500 locations in its network, most notably achieving over 2000% growth in its network size in Q4 alone.
 While the team now had proof that the imported concept of power bank rental was a winner, the pandemic accelerated long-held aspirations to build their own product to dominate the Western markets.

 In early 2020, the UK team crafted a new brand & identity for their offering.
-At the same time, the newly formed tech & product team based in Hangzhou – the Silicon Valley of China, were busy working on the perfecting the technology behind the newly designed Joos product suite.
+At the same time, the newly formed tech & product team based in Hangzhou, the Silicon Valley of China, was busy with perfecting the technology behind the newly designed Joos product suite.

 Importantly, the team also moved to establish ownership of their own factory & production.
 After purchasing this vital piece of the jigsaw, Team Joos had successfully fully integrated their own supply chain, which not only distinguished them as the only tech company outside based outside of China to do so, but also meant it completely removed the need to use white labelled products.

-This partnership undoubtedly proved that the shared charging model was here to stay, whilst also indicating that the days of the outdated charging lockers are numbered.
+This partnership undoubtedly proved that the shared charging model was here to stay whilst indicating that the days of the outdated charging lockers are numbered.

-“This deal and nationwide roll-out shows that regardless of the turmoil Covid has thrown at the retail sector, charging in these venues needs to change, and Joos is the answer.
+“This deal and nationwide rollout show that regardless of the turmoil Covid has thrown at the retail sector, charging in these venues needs to change, and Joos is the answer.
 We’re so pleased to have installed across the portfolio and are extremely excited to form a long-lasting and fruitful relationship with Hammerson.” – Joshua Baah, Co-Founder at Joos.

-Over the past few years, owing to the wider societal digital transformation, the retail sector have become increasingly aware of the benefits of a ‘charge n’ shop’ solution vs. the ‘lock n’ charge’ incumbent.
-With an increasing body of evidence emerging around the impact of low battery anxiety on consumer spending, it has become clear that Hammerson will be the first mover in a mass exodus to a charge on the move solution.
+Over the past few years, owing to the wider societal digital transformation, the retail sector has become increasingly aware of the benefits of a ‘charge n’ shop’ solution vs the ‘lock n’ charge’ incumbent.
+Moreover, with an increasing body of evidence emerging around the impact of low battery anxiety on consumer spending, it has become clear that Hammerson will be the first mover in a mass exodus to a charge on the move solution.

-At a time when corporate spend on infrastructure is understandably limited, it will be unsurprising to see a host of other sectors adopt Joos’ completely FREE service.
-With the Joos Team installing & maintaining the stations for free, it will now be a matter of when and not if, other high footfall areas such as Airports, Train Stations & Stadiums receive the new generation of phone charging, allowing them to keep their customers charged & economically active.
+When corporate spending on infrastructure is understandably limited, it will be unsurprising to see a host of other sectors adopt Joos’ completely FREE service.
+However, with the Joos Team installing & maintaining the stations for free, it will now be a matter of when and not if other high footfall areas such as Airports, Train Stations & Stadiums receive the new generation of phone charging, allowing them to keep their customers charged & economically active.